IF I’M READY TO LEASE, WHAT’S NEXT?

 HOW LONG IS IT GOING TO TAKE TO FIX?

 It will depend on a couple of factors, such as the nature of the repair and if there is a home warranty in place for the property.
 Most larger repairs will require multiple estimates from outside contractors and owner approval.
 On minor repairs, most items can be taken care of in just a few days.
-We pride ourselves on responding quickly to your repair needs and protecting the integrity of the property so you can have continual enjoyment of the home.
+We pride ourselves on responding quickly to your repair needs and protecting the integrity of the property so you can continue to enjoy your home.

 WILL YOU ALLOW MY PETS?